Atinos31/Fashionista2/README.md

 Many Thanks to the below for the help and guidances throughout my project:-
 - My Mentor
-- Code Institues tutor for increasing my hand in date and being supportive.
+- Code institute tutor support for helping me troubleshoot and fix bugs
 - The peercode channel on slack for feedback on my website.
 - Student care for offerind me more time when i requested it.
 - Code Institute and the Boutique-Ado Project